 Catering and Day-of Coordination

-Filipino wedding catering is unique in its emphasis on abundance.
-Running out of food is considered one of the worst things that can happen at a Filipino celebration, so caterers typically plan for 10 to 15 percent more servings than your confirmed headcount.
+Australian wedding catering is unique in its emphasis on abundance.
+Running out of food is considered one of the worst things that can happen at an Australian celebration, so caterers typically plan for 10 to 15 percent more servings than your confirmed headcount.
 When comparing caterers, request a tasting session and ask specifically about their experience with your venue.
 Some caterers excel in hotel kitchens but struggle with outdoor setups that require generator-powered equipment.

-A wedding coordinator is not a luxury in Filipino wedding planning.
+A wedding coordinator is not a luxury in Australian wedding planning.
 It is a necessity.
-The average Filipino wedding involves coordination between 8 to 15 vendors, multiple family members with opinions, and cultural protocols that require someone experienced to navigate diplomatically.
+The average Australian wedding involves coordination between 8 to 15 vendors, multiple family members with opinions, and cultural protocols that require someone experienced to navigate diplomatically.
 A good coordinator pays for themselves by preventing costly mistakes and ensuring the day runs smoothly.

 Five to Seven Months Out: Build Your Wedding Ecosystem